ibm-cloud-docs/vmwaresolutions/vcenter/vc_hybrid_overview.md

 # vCenter Server with Hybridity Bundle overview
 {: #vc_hybrid_overview}

-The vCenter Server with Hybridity Bundle is not supported for new installations.
+The VMware vCenter Server with Hybridity Bundle is not supported for new installations.
 Instead, deploy the standard vCenter Server instance with the HCX service.
 {:note}

 The vCenter Server with Hybridity Bundle is a hosted private cloud that delivers the VMware vSphere stack as a service.
-The VMware environment is built on top of a minimum of four {{site.data.keyword.cloud_notm}} {{site.data.keyword.baremetal_short}}, includes VMware vSAN as dedicated storage, provides automatic deployment and configuration of an easy-to-manage logical edge firewall that is powered by VMware NSX, and includes the HCX service.
+The VMware environment is built on top of a minimum of four {{site.data.keyword.cloud}} {{site.data.keyword.baremetal_short}}, includes VMware vSAN as dedicated storage, provides automatic deployment and configuration of an easy-to-manage logical edge firewall that is powered by VMware NSX, and includes the HCX service.

-In many cases, the entire environment can be provisioned in less than a day and the bare metal infrastructure can rapidly and elastically scale the compute capacity up and down as needed.

-To increase the vSAN-based storage capacity of a vSAN cluster, you can add more ESXi servers post-deployment.
+The bare metal infrastructure can rapidly and elastically scale the compute capacity up and down as needed.
+To increase the vSAN-based storage capacity of a vSAN cluster, you can add more ESXi servers to your instance.

 You can upgrade the VMware NSX Advanced edition to the Enterprise edition, and you can purchase more VMware components, such as VMware vRealize Operations.

-You can add IBM-Managed Services if you want to offload the day-to-day operations and maintenance of the virtualization, guest OS, or application layers.
+You can add IBM-managed services if you want to offload the day-to-day operations and maintenance of the virtualization, guest OS, or application layers.
 The {{site.data.keyword.cloud_notm}} Professional Services team is also available to help you accelerate your journey to the cloud with migration, implementation, planning, and onboarding services.

 ## vCenter Server with Hybridity Bundle architecture
 {: #vc_hybrid_overview-archi}